input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-01-cli-options.md

                            created.
   --rebuild-db             If node's database already exists, discard its
                            contents and create a new one from scratch.
-  --spending-genesis INT   Used genesis secret key index.
-  --vss-genesis INT        Index of using VSS key pair in genesis.
   --keyfile FILEPATH       Path to file with secret key (we use it for
                            Daedalus).
   --backup-phrase PHRASE   12-word phrase to recover the wallet.
 Words should be